The title: Do I Need to Filter my Water and Berkey Giveaway kind of answers the question already.

 These are some of the chemicals that the water treatment plants hope to illuminate from the water, at least in high quantities.
 You can get a report from your water treatment facility.
 Note that when you see “zinc” or other familiar terms, these are usually the inorganic runoffs from industry and are not good and natural minerals.

 As for Pharmaceuticals in the drinking water, no one will deny that they are there (in every form you can imagine), but they will also tell you that it is such a minute amount in parts per million that it is not a concern.
 I approach this the same as I do all issues like this: If I’m getting it from everywhere, at some point those millions of bits are going to add up and my body is going to have a hard time dealing with it.
 If I can eliminate this risk, amongst others, by filtering, then it makes sense to filter.
-Some refrigerators have water dispensers built in but these will eventually need replacing, in which case you may want to consider these fridge filters.
+Some refrigerators have water dispensers built in but these will eventually need replacing.

 Interestingly enough, every other chemical that is added to our drinking water is to treat the water and make it potable.
 Except fluoride.
 Fluoride is added in order to treat the people.
 You could even describe it as a form of mass medication.